Wednesday, September 20, 2023

 At last the mayor was able to quiet them down enough to speak.
 "Citizens of Ephesus," he said.
 "Everyone knows that Ephesus is the official guardian of the temple of the great Artemis, whose image fell down to us from heaven.
 Since this is an undeniable fact, you should stay calm and not do anything rash.
 You have brought these men here, but they have stolen nothing from the temple and have not spoken against our goddess."

-The magnificent Temple of Artemis in Ephesus was famous all over the world.
+The magnificent temple of Artemis in Ephesus was famous all over the world.
 People traveled from many places to worship at the beautiful temple and participate in all it had to offer.
 Anyone who might threaten any of the processes and practices of idol worship had to be stopped.
 Losing idolatry as the center of life in Ephesus threatened the livelihoods of many in Ephesus.
-The crowd of people whose livings were tied to idol worship went berserk.
+The crowd of people whose livings were tied to idol worship went berserk when they realized the potential impact of the teaching about Jesus.
 They feared losing their money more than they wanted to know the truth.
-They feared losing their financial income and their prestige as a city more than they wanted to be people of character.
+They feared losing their financial income and the prestige of their city more than they wanted to be people of character.
 A riot ensued, and the Roman government would not tolerate social unrest.
-Paul's friends and the Holy Spirit kept him safely away from the trouble, and a cluster of house churches formed a Christian beachhead in the very religious but very lost city of Ephesus.
-Paul's later letter to these believers speaks about the Holy Spirit, prayer, the power within us, and the armor of God and about our battle against dark and demonic forces.
+Paul's friends and the Holy Spirit kept him safely away from the trouble, and as a result of the message about Jesus, a cluster of house churches formed a Christian beachhead in the very religious but very lost city of Ephesus.
+Paul's subsequent letter to these believers speaks about the Holy Spirit, prayer, the power within us, and the armor of God and about our battle against dark and evil forces.
 Culturally, socially, and economically, everything was stacked against monotheistic faith in Jesus as God come to be with us.
-Nevertheless, propelled by the power of the Spirit, the message of Jesus was unstoppable, even in the heart of a demonic stronghold!
+Nevertheless, propelled by the power of the Spirit, the message of Jesus was unstoppable, even in the heart of an idolatrous stronghold!
 The threat that the powers of darkness felt should be good news for us.
 Jesus brings grace and deliverance for people enslaved by dark powers, ignorance, false spirituality, and cultural slavery.